California condor: Relationship with humans

 Throughout its historic range, the California condor has been a popular subject of mythology and an important symbol to Native Americans.
 Unusually, this bird takes on different roles in the storytelling of the different tribes.

-The Wiyot tribe of California say that the condor recreated mankind after Above Old Man wiped humanity out with a flood.
+The Wiyot tribe of California have a legend that the condor recreated humankind after Above Old Man wiped humanity out with a flood.
 However, other tribes, such as California's Mono, view the condor as a destroyer, not a creator; they say that Condor seized humans, cut off their heads, and drained their blood so that it would flood Ground Squirrel's home.
 Condor then seized Ground Squirrel after he fled, but Ground Squirrel managed to cut off Condor's head when Condor paused to take a drink of the blood.
 According to the Yokuts people, the condor sometimes ate the moon, causing the lunar cycle, and his wings caused eclipses.
 The Chumash tribe of Southern California tell that the condor was once a white bird, but it turned black when it flew too close to a fire.

 Condor bones have been found in Native American graves, as have condor feather headdresses.
 Cave paintings of condors have also been discovered.
 Some tribes ritually killed condors to make ceremonial clothing out of their feathers.
-Shamans then danced while wearing these to reach the upper and lower spiritual worlds.
 Whenever a Shaman died, his clothes were said to be cursed, so new clothing had to be made for his successor.

-Some researchers such as Snyder believe that this practice of making ceremonial clothing contributed to the condor's decline, writing that California Indians killed up to 700 condors each year.
-Snyder continues that this figure of 700 is "no doubt an unrealistically high estimate", writing that any estimate "would remain impressively high even if divided by 10".
-A few tribes were known to have killed condors such as the Miwok, the Patwin, the Luiseño and the Pomo but how many is not known and difficult to judge.
-Using available information, Wilbur writes that "a pre-European loss of condors to Indians might not have exceeded a dozen [12] or so annually."
-Wilbur concludes that Indians might have contributed to the decline of California condors, "but their impact was minor except in highly localized situations."
+Some researchers believe that this practice of animal sacrifice contributed to the condor's decline.
+A few tribes were known to have killed condors, such as the Miwok, the Patwin, the Luiseño and the Pomo, but how many they killed is difficult to assess accurately.